The Presbyterian Church (USA) and same-

-Assembly was be held from JUN-24 to JUL-1 in Long Beach, CA. Delegates considered three overtures (resolutions) to revise the Book of Order to
+Assembly started on 2000-JUN-24 in Long Beach, CA. Delegates considered three overtures (resolutions) to revise the denomination's Book of Order -- their Constitution -- to

-specifically prohibit ministers from conducting same-sex unions.
+specifically prohibit ministers from conducting same-sex unions and committment ceremonies.
 In

-Soulfource, a gay advocacy group that is external to the Presbyterian
+Soulfource, a national gay advocacy group that is not affiliated with the Presbyterian

 "Your current official policy of exclusion has the